-Photo by AJ Yorio
+Photo by AJ Yorio on Unsplash

 Merely couple of years ago many people considered blockchain a geek thing, a fad or a bubble.
 Their opponents claimed it was a hack-proof technology that would solve all trust and security issues modern world had been struggling with.